Emphasized Non-Target Speaker Knowledge in Knowledge Distillation for Automatic Speaker Verification: Experiments Setup

 \subsection{Training and Evaluation}

-During the training of student models, each audio sample was randomly cropped to a 2-second segment, then 80-dimensional Fbank features were extracted using a frame length of 25 ms and a frameshift of 10 ms. For the classification loss function, we employed the AAM-softmax \cite{aam_softmax} with a scale of 32 and a margin scheduler.
+During the training, each audio sample was randomly cropped to a 2-second segment, then 80-dimensional Fbank features were extracted using a frame length of 25 ms and a frameshift of 10 ms. For the classification loss function, we employed the AAM-softmax \cite{aam_softmax} with a scale of 32 and a margin scheduler.
 In the proposed KD method, from the ablation study in Section \ref{subsec:importance}, the value $\gamma$ in (\ref{eq:final_dkd}) is set to 2.0 in all the remaining experiments.
 For evaluation, speaker embeddings were scored using cosine similarity and score normalization.
 Performance is reported on two metrics: Equal Error Rate (EER) and the minimum of the normalized detection cost function (MinDCF) with $P_{target} = 0.01$ and $C_{fa} = C_{miss} = 1$.
 All experiments are conducted using \textit{Wespeaker} toolkit \cite{wespeaker}.
-For reproducibility, our pretrained models and detailed setting are publicly available at \href{https://github.com/ductuantruong/enskd}{https://github.com/ductuantruong/enskd}.